The Lion King II: Simba's Pride: Plot

 Years later, an adolescent Kovu rescues Kiara after his older siblings Nuka and Vitani start a wildfire during her first solo hunt.
 Alerted to Kiara's location, Simba accepts Kovu's offer to join the Pridelanders, though he remains suspicious of his motives.
 Later, while training Kiara in hunting, Kovu begins reconsidering his mission to kill Simba and tells Kiara he is not Scar's actual son.
-Simba's friend and advisor, Rafiki, leads the lions to the jungle and helps them fall in love by introducing them to "upendi" (a form of upendo, which means "love" in Swahili).
+Simba's friend and advisor, Rafiki, leads the lions to the jungle and helps them fall in love by introducing them to the concept of upendi.
 At Nala's persuasion, Simba has Kovu spend the night inside Pride Rock with the rest of the Pridelanders.
 Vitani, however, secretly sends word back to Zira about Kovu's failure to kill Simba.

 The next morning, Simba shows Kovu the Pride Lands and tells him the truth about Scar.
 The Outsiders ambush Simba and trick him into thinking Kovu has betrayed him.
-In the ensuing battle, Nuka is killed and Simba escapes.
-Kovu turns on Zira and pleads Simba for forgiveness, but is instead exiled.
-Kiara makes Simba realize his irrational behavior and leaves Pride Rock to personally search for Kovu.
+In the ensuing battle, Nuka is killed and Simba escapes, but injured.
+When Zira angrily slashes across his eye, leaving a scar, Kovu turns on her and pleads Simba for forgiveness but is instead exiled.
+An exasperated Kiara gets into an argument with her father, making him realize his irrational behavior by saying that he will never be Mufasa, and runs away from Pride Rock to search for Kovu herself.

 After reuniting, Kiara and Kovu return to the Pride Lands and successfully convince the Pridelanders and Outsiders to stop fighting.
-Zira, however, tries attacking Simba, but is instead flipped off a nearby cliff to her death.
+However, an enraged Zira tries attacking Simba, but instead, Kiara pushes her out in the way and Zira falls off a nearby cliff in a river to her death.